ittybittyapps/ittybittybits/README.markdown

 Copyright (c) 2011 IttyBittyApps Pty.
 Ltd.

+Getting Start

+ - Refer to IttyBittyBits target Link Binary with Libraries, add them into your Link Binary Phase.
+ - Config Other Linker Flags to be "all_load -ObjC -lstdc++"

 Where not indicated in the individual files code in this repository are licensed under the following terms:

    Licensed under the Apache License, Version 2.0 (the "License");